 Give this yogurt-marinated chicken a try when you want to change up your standard chicken drumsticks recipes and add some new flair to this affordable type of meat.
 The mix of spices, yogurt, and lemon juice is nice and flavorful without being overly spicy.

 By the way: If you don’t yet have smoked paprika in your spice cupboard, it’s worth the investment because it adds an amazing flavor to so many recipes.
-I’ve started buying very large containers of it in order to save. 🙂
+I’ve started buying it in larger containers on Amazon in order to save. 🙂

 Yogurt-marinated chicken drumsticks are also naturally low carb and gluten free!